userdocks/documentation/docs/pages/api/rest/tenants/post-tenant-checkout-sessions.md

 ---
-id: post-checkout-sessions
+id: post-tenant-checkout-sessions
-title: POST /checkout-sessions
+title: POST /tenants/:tenantId/checkout-sessions
-description: POST /checkout-sessions
+description: POST /tenants/:tenantId/checkout-sessions
-slug: /api/rest/checkout-sessions/post-checkout-sessions
+slug: /api/rest/checkout-sessions/post-tenant-checkout-sessions
 tags: [api, rest, user management, tenant, stripe, checkout sessions, invoices, subscriptions, one-time payments]
 ---

+### Request

-> **_NOTE: You and your company are soley responsible for invoices for your users (customers), as well as all tax obligations that result in any country for you and your company.
+> **_Note: You and your company are soley responsible for invoices for the users (customers), as well as all tax obligations that result in any country for you and your company.
 Use the stripe test API to check your invoices before going into production.
 E.g., if all necessary data is displayed, as well as if the correct tax is applied, and so on._**

 This route will create a checkout-session for a tenant of an application.